badri-4/Project2/README.md

      ```
    - Enter the name of the target column (e.g., `y`) that you wish to use as the dependent variable for training the model.

-**Note**: Make sure to provide accurate paths and column names to avoid errors during execution.